 In All Star Superman, he is seen as the Leader of the Superman Squad, he hands All Star Superman an Indestructible Flower from New Krypton in remembrance of all that they are and all that will be.
 The Ultra-Sphinx also says that he had completed 12 super challenges, the stuff of legend.
 It also said that Superman had created life, escaped from the underverse, overthrew the tyrant sun (Solaris), and had answered the unanswerable question.

-Superman saves a space station that had studying and exploring the when it was sabotaged by Lex Luthor.
-Luthor did this as a ploy get Superman to close to the sun and. thus, overload his cellular structure with massive, excessive amounts of solar radiation which amplifies his already vast powers and also causes him to gain new powers.
+Superman saves a space station that is studying and exploring the sun when it was sabotaged by Lex Luthor.
+Luthor did this as a ploy get Superman to close to the sun and thus, overload his cellular structure with excessive amounts of solar radiation which amplifies his already vast powers and causes him to gain new powers.
 Shortly after returning to Earth, Superman finds out that he is dying from an overdose of solar radiation.
 He is told he only has one year to live.
 His plot yet to be revealed, Lex Luthor is arrested for his sabotage, not the attempted murder of Superman.
 Realizing his time is short, Superman reveals his secret identity to his longtime love interest Lois Lane as he decides he wants to spend his remaining time with her.
 He takes her to his Fortress of Solitude for dinner and then lets Lois looks around the fortress but he tells her not to go in one particular room which causes Lois to become caution as she thinks Superman is out to get her.
 She goes to his weapons room and picks up a Kryptonite Gun however when she fires it at him, it causes him no harm as his new powers have rendered him immune to Kryptonite.
 Superman finally lets Lois in the room and shows her what he has been working on, a serum that will give Lois Superman's powers for the next 24 hours.

 During that time Superman & Lois stop a monster attack on Metropolis however they encounter two time travellers Atlas & Samson.
-They ask Superman for his help to face the Ultra-Sphinx and tell him of how he will complete 12 challenges before his dead, so he agreed to help on the condition they leave Lois alone.
+They ask Superman for his help to face the Ultra-Sphinx and tell him of how he will complete 12 challenges before his dead, so he agrees to help on the condition they leave Lois alone.
 Superman beats the Ultra-Sphinx by answering the ultimate question.

-Superman completes various other tasks such as liberating Kandor, saving earth from Bizarro-World, returning from the Underverse, creating life.
-Lex Luthor survived his execution as he has created a serum similar to the one Superman gave Lois, Superman finds out that Lex had an ally, Solaris who has tampered with Earth's sun.
+Superman completes various other tasks such as liberating Kandor, saving earth from Bizarro-World, returning from the Underverse and creating life.
+Lex Luthor survived his execution as he has created a serum similar to the one Superman gave Lois, Superman finds out that Lex had an ally, Solaris, who has tampered with Earth's sun.
 Superman and his robots engages Solaris in a battle and with the help of Superman's baby Sun-Eater they think Solaris is defeated however Solaris kills the Sun-Eater which infuriates Superman, who then punches Solaris down to Earth with the last of his strength and kills it.
-Superman rushes back to Daily Planet to submit the article he had more before about Superman being dead, he however falls dead to the ground and then Luthor breaks through the walls, Superman then fires a Gravity Gun at Luthor and a fight ensures.
+Superman rushes back to Daily Planet to submit the article about Superman's being death, he however falls dead to the ground and then Luthor breaks through the walls, Superman then fires a Gravity Gun at Luthor and a fight ensures.
 Afterwards, Luthor comes out dragging Superman beaten body announcing he is going to be the president.
 Lex then begins to weep as he begins to see everything how Superman see's it, he realizes that his 24 hours of powers are now gone but he tells Superman 'I saw how to save the world, I could of made everyone see, I could of saved the world if it wasn't for you!'
 Superman knocks Luthor out and replies saying 'You could have saved the world years ago if it mattered to you, Luthor'.
-Lois then runs over to Superman and he tells her no one can fix the sun but him and his body is now turning into pure energy, Lois & Superman share one final kiss and tell of there love for each other before Superman flies into heart of the sun to repair it.
+Lois then runs over to Superman and he tells her no one can fix the sun but him and his body is now turning into pure energy, Lois & Superman share one final kiss and tell of their love for each other before Superman flies into heart of the sun to repair it.